Salmon louse: Disease

 In small numbers, salmon lice cause little damage to a fish although if populations increase on a fish, this can lead to death.
 The parasites can cause physical damage to the fish's fins, skin erosion, constant bleeding, and open wounds creating pathways for other pathogens.
 The sea lice may also act as a vector for diseases between wild and farmed salmon.
 These copepod vectors have caused infectious salmon anemia (ISA) along the Atlantic coast.
 An outbreak of ISA occurred in Chile during 2007 where it spread quickly from one farm to another, destroying the salmon farms.

 Salmon lice infection in pink salmon weakens ionic homeostasis in pink salmon smolts.
 Homeostasis is needed for the internal regulation of body temperature and pH levels; the process allows fish to travel from fresh water to sea water.
 Disruption of ionic homeostasis in pre-mature smolt stages can result in reductions in growth rate, limit swimming capabilities, and even death.
 Disturbances in hydro mineral balance can result in negative consequences at the cellular, tissue, and organism levels.
 High levels of salmon lice infections result in a weaker ion regulation system.

 The ability to activate an inflammatory response is a way to combat salmon lice infection.
 The intensity of inflammatory response controls how fast the parasites are rejected from the body.
 Intensity is determined by recognition of and regulation by salmon lice secretory/excretory products (SEP), which include proteases and prostaglandin E2.
 The marine parasite secretes SEP into the damaged skin of the salmon which inhibits proteolytic activity.
 Proteolytic activity increases the amount of host peptides and amino acids that can be used as a source of nutrition and lowers the intensity of inflammatory responses.

+Genome

+The salmon louse genome has been sequenced using various platforms and independent genome assemblies have been made, including two at chromosome level that yielded assemblies ranging from 665 to 790 Megabase pairs (Mbp) length.

+Two cytometric techniques, flow cytometry (FCM) and Feulgen image analysis densitometry (FIAD), gave measurements of 1.3–1.6 Gigabase pairs (Gb) in the haploid genome corresponding to a nuclear DNA weight of 1.35-1.61 picograms (pg) with differences between sexes.
+FIAD derived estimates were of 1.35 and 1.45 picograms (pg) DNA while FCM analyses estimated a size of 1.57 and 1.61 pg for adult females and males, respectively.
+Male genome size has been shown to be consistently slightly larger than female genome size due to erosion of the W-chromosome in the heterozygotic female.

+Available data suggest that the genome sizes of salmon lice are variable and that sequence-based methods underestimate the genome size by approximately 33%.
+The most plausible explanation for this discrepancy may be that repetitive elements cause sequencing approaches to underestimate genome size as reported for beetles (Coleoptera).